-Easy Instant Pot or Ninja Foodi pressure cooker brownies that are fudgy like flourless cake!
+Easy Ninja Foodi pressure cooker brownies that are fudgy like flourless cake!
 The best chocolate pressure cooker dessert I’ve made so far!
-Add peanut butter for a little slice of ultimate heaven or make into brownie bites too.
+Add peanut butter for a little slice of ultimate heaven or make into Instant Pot brownies bites too.

 Yes I am at it again with my Instant Pot creating delicious recipes like this amazing peanut butter filled pressure cooker brownies!
 I know, just the sound of it is amazing and when you take a bite you will be in heaven!!
 One of our very favorite Instant Pot recipes! (originally published 3/17, affiliate links present)